 - Should you upgrade to Series 10/Ultra 2: Yes

-With the Apple Watch SE 2 now on the borderline of our recommendations, it’ll come as no surprise that we recommend not picking up the original SE (if you can even find stock).
+With the newer Apple Watch SE 2 now on the edge of our recommendations, it will be no surprise that we advise avoiding the original SE (if you can even find stock).

 If you have this model, it’s time to upgrade.
-It no longer supports the latest software (watchOS 11), which means you’re missing out on the latest features, and the list of major hardware features released since 2020 is also beginning to add up.
+It no longer supports the latest software (watchOS 11), which means you’re missing out on the latest features.
+Plus, the list of major hardware features released since 2020 is also beginning to add up.

-Like with the SE 2, the difference in design between the Series 7-9, Series 10, and Ultra 1/2 is massive.
+Like the SE 2, the design differences between the Series 7-9, Series 10, and Ultra 1/2 are massive.

 - Check out our full Apple Watch SE (2020) review